Consumer Medicine Information

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food store.

-Some medicines and Zumenon may interfere with each other.
+nes and Zumenon may interfere with each other.
 These include:

 - herbal medicines containing St John's Wort